ScarlettZ98/175-Maze-RL-Project-GitPage/index.md

 ## Goals

 ### Minimum goal
-Build an agent that is able to successfully solve a maze that has a relatively easy difficulty with no obstacles.
+Build an agent that is able to successfully solve a fixed, simple maze.

 *   Milestone 1: Design a working maze and build the framework for testing an agent within a maze.

-*   Milestone 2: Perform learning in order to have the agent successfully solve the maze and reach the diamonds.
+*   Milestone 2: Perform learning in order to have the agent successfully solve the maze and reach the diamond.

 ### Realistic goal
-Add difficulty to the maze by making the layout more complex and adding obstacles, such that the agent can destroy or avoid obstacles in order to solve the maze.
+Add difficulty to the maze by increasing the number of obstacles and making it randomly generated.

-*   Milestone 1: Design working mazes that are of higher complexity with additional obstacles but that are still reasonable and possible to solve.
+*   Milestone 1: Adjust parameters and optimize training to account for random generation of more complex mazes.

-*   Milestone 2: Train the agent to succeed in solving the maze even with the additional complexity.
+*   Milestone 2: Perform training and evaluate the agent's performance when solving a higher complexity maze.

 ### Ambitious goal
-Find the lowest cost path through a difficult maze with many obstacles and multiple goals.
+Add high complexity to the problem by adding destroyable blocks such as trees to the maze which the agent must decide to avoid or destroy.
+The agent can also craft items with materials to aid in its solution.

-*   Milestone: Find the lowest cost path and goal in the maze.
+*   Milestone: Adjust policy and train agent to account for the option of destroying blocks and crafting items.